Skip to main content

 Our Agency Markup feature allows you to add your agency's margin percentage to each paid ads integration.
 This allows you to display the total cost in your report while hiding your actual base cost from the client.

-You can specify a separate markup for each paid ad integration and at the account-level and for individual Clients
+You can specify a separate markup for each paid ad integration at the account level and for individual Clients

 After configuration, Agency Markup will automatically be turned on for new widgets.
-Previously created widgets will not turn markup on automatically; you must edit the widget and set Agency Markup to Show.
+However, previously created widgets will not automatically have Agency Markup on; you must edit the widget and set Agency Markup to Show.

 Configure account-wide Agency Markup

 Agency Markup can be automatically applied to all Clients in your account.
-To access these settings, click on your user icon in the top right corner, then click Profile in the dropdown menu.
+To get started, click on your user icon in the top right corner, then click Settings in the dropdown menu.

 Next, click Agency Markup from the settings page menu.
-Here, you can specify different markup percentages for each of the available paid ad integrations.
+Here, you can specify different markup percentages for each paid ad integration.

-The Agency Markup settings will be applied to all Clients in your account unless a different markup was specified for individual Clients.
+The Agency Markup settings will be applied to all Clients in your account.
+If you have specified different markups for individual Clients, those settings will override the account-level markup.

 Configure Client-level Agency Markup